Human parainfluenza viruses: Medication

 Ribavirin is one medication which has shown good potential for the treatment of HPIV-3 given recent in-vitro tests (in-vivo tests show mixed results).
 Ribavirin is a broad-spectrum antiviral, and as of 2012, was being administered to those who are severely immuno-compromised, despite the lack of conclusive evidence for its benefit.
 Protein inhibitors and novel forms of medication have also been proposed to relieve the symptoms of infection.

 Furthermore, antibiotics may be used if a secondary bacterial infection develops.
 Corticosteroid treatment and nebulizers are also a first line choice against croup if breathing difficulties ensue.

 Interactions with the environment

 Parainfluenza viruses last only a few hours in the environment and are inactivated by soap and water.
 Furthermore, the virus can also be easily destroyed using common hygiene techniques and detergents, disinfectants and antiseptics.

 Environmental factors which are important for HPIV survival are pH, humidity, temperature and the medium within which the virus is found.
 The optimal pH is around the physiologic pH values (7.4 to 8.0), whilst at high temperatures (above 37 °C) and low humidity, infectivity reduces.

 The majority of transmission has been linked to close contact, especially in nosocomial infections.
 Chronic care facilities and doctors' surgeries are also known to be transmission 'hotspots' with transmission occurring via aerosols, large droplets and also fomites (contaminated surfaces).

-The exact infectious dose remains unknown.